October 26 – December 11, 2020

 This online initiative of the Women’s Art Institute is co-sponsored by The Catherine G. Murphy Gallery.

 Join three of our invited artists, Carolyn Halliday, Fawzia Khan and Natalie Vestin, as well as the curators, for an in-depth discussion of their work.
-Email firstname.lastname@example.org to receive a link for participation.
-The talk will last about one hour and there will be time for questions.
+To participate, email email@example.com by 3 pm on Tuesday, December 1.
+Please indicate if ASL interpretation is needed.
+All participants will receive a link to the artist talk in advance of the event.

 Click an image to view in larger size or to begin slideshow: